 Private contractors conduct the Enterprise Surveys*2020年欧洲杯谁能夺冠 on behalf of the World Bank.
 Due to sensitive survey questions addressing business-government relations and bribery-related topics, private contractors, rather than any government agency or an organization/institution associated with government, are hired by the World Bank to collect the data.

 2020年欧洲杯谁能夺冠Confidentiality of the survey respondents and the sensitive information they provide is necessary to ensure the greatest degree of survey participation, integrity and confidence in the quality of the data.
 Surveys are usually carried out in cooperation with business organizations and government agencies promoting job creation and economic growth, but confidentiality is never compromised.

 The Enterprise Survey is answered by business owners and top managers.
 Sometimes the survey respondent calls company accountants and human resource managers into the interview to answer questions in the sales and labor sections of the survey.
 Typically 1200-1800 interviews are conducted in larger economies, 360 interviews are conducted in medium-sized economies, and for smaller economies, 150 interviews take place.
 The Sampling Note provides the rationale for these sample sizes.

-In some countries, other surveys, which depart from the usual Enterprise Survey methodology, are conducted.
-Examples include 1) Informal Surveys- surveys of informal (unregistered) enterprises, 2) Micro Surveys- surveys fielded to registered firms with less than five employees, and 3) Financial Crisis Assessment Surveys- short surveys administered by telephone to assess the effects of the global financial crisis of 2008-09.
+2020年欧洲杯谁能夺冠In some countries, other surveys, which depart from the usual Enterprise Survey methodology, are conducted.
+Examples include 1) Informal Surveys- surveys of informal (unregistered) enterprises, 2) Micro Surveys- surveys fielded to registered firms with less than five employees, and 3) COVID-19 Surveys- short surveys administered by telephone to assess the effects of the global pandemic during 2020.

 Structure of the surveys: